 Of course, you can keep every hard drive and flash drive you’ve ever owned to reduce the chances of the above happening, but after a while this method starts taking up a lot of space.
 So the next best thing is to securely erase them.

-Even though all new Macs these days come with Flash storage (which I’ll cover later), there are still plenty of hard drives around and in use today.
+Even though all new Macs these days come with SSDs, or flash storage (which I’ll discuss below), there are still plenty of hard drives in use today.
 Whether it’s a hard drive in an older Mac or an external hard drive, if it is accessible, you can use Disk Utility to securely erase it.
-Here’s how:
+Here’s how.

-- Select the hard drive you want to securely erase from the list of available drives in the left column.
+Select the hard drive you want to securely erase from the list of available drives in the sidebar.
 (Make sure you select the drive and not the partition.)

-- Another window will pop up where you can select how thoroughly you want to erase the drive.
+Another dialog displays where you can select how thoroughly you want to erase the drive.
 As the default option indicates, it is the fastest way to erase a drive, but data recovery applications may be able to recover your files.
-While careful wording on Apple’s part, with the slider at its default, data recovery software is definitely able to recover your files.
-Adjust the slider and read to see what each security option does.
+If you move the slider to the right, you’ll see other, more secure options.

 - Security Option 1 (Fastest) – This option does not securely erase the files on the disk.
 A disk recovery application may be able to recover the files.

-- Security Option 4 (Most Secure) – This option meets the US Department of Defense (DOD) 5220-22 M standard for securely erasing magnetic media.
+- Security Option 4 (Most Secure) – This option writes multiple passes of zeros, ones, and random data over the entire disk.
 It erases the information used to access your files and writes over the data 7 times.

 This works for any hard drive, internal or external.
 Just be aware that if you want to properly erase the hard drive that is also your startup drive, you will have to start your Mac from an external media first.
-(An external hard drive or thumb drive will do.)
-For help creating a bootable external drive, have a look at Apple’s page here, or use a popular tool such as DiskMaker X. As you can imagine, having an external bootable drive or installer drive can come in handy.
+For help creating a bootable external drive, have a look at Apple’s page How to create a bootable installer for macOS.
+It can be practical to have a bootable external drive handy for this sort of action, or for troubleshooting.

 How do you securely wipe a Mac SSD?

 By using FileVault to encrypt the drive (startup drive) and Disk Utility to encrypt external drives, all the data on the drive will be garbled, unless someone has the encryption key (your password).
 If you want to know how to use FileVault and/or encrypt external drives, see this article.
 In fact, using FileVault is the best protection for any drive.
 You may not even need to securely erase a hard drive, if you use FileVault, though, again, company policy may require this anyway.

-Now, when it comes time to part with your drive, all you have to do is a basic erase in Disk Utility.
+If you have FileVault enabled, when it comes time to part with your drive, all you have to do is a basic erase in Disk Utility.
 This will delete your encryption key, leaving nothing but garbled data on the drive.
-Without a way to decrypt the garble, even if all of it is recovered, it will be useless.
-Of course, you can apply this to hard drives as well, but as those have actual secure erase options available, it’s better to use those.
+Without a way to decrypt the data, even if it is recovered, it will be useless.

 What if the drive is not accessible?

-You can use FileVault and Disk Utility to encrypt startup drive and external drives, use a 7-pass wipe in Disk Utility or overwrite files with 35 passes in Mac Washing Machine, hire a professional shredding service or use a combination of these methods.
+You can use FileVault and Disk Utility to encrypt your startup drive and external drives, use a 7-pass wipe in Disk Utility or hire a professional shredding service, or use a combination of these methods.
 Either way, with these methods you can be sure your data does not end up in the wrong hands.

 How can I learn more?